Capitol Scholars: A Service-Learning Course

 The Center also partners with the University of Kansas in an exchange program where students from each university alternate yearly visits to each other's state.
 The students visit the capitol and meet with elected officials and other participants in the political system.
 This allows scholars to expand their experience, and also compare and contrast the political system in a neighboring state.

-Students are placed in institutions and organizations that run the policy-making process for the State of Oklahoma.
+Students are placed with individuals, institutions and organizations that run the policy-making process for the State of Oklahoma.
 Each student is required to work 16 hours per week.
 The internship assignments are in such places as:

 - Oklahoma House